| The successors of Justinian: 565 -

 second son as emperor throughout those western possessions in which

+he had clearly not lost interest.
 But the major thrust of his efforts during the last years of his

 reign was to be found in the Balkans, where, by dint of constant